 “I loved this beautifully researched and expertly executed study of three women who were just as distinct, complicated, and problematic as the region they called home.
 Jacquelyn Dowd Hall again proves herself to be one of our nation’s most relevant scholars.” – Wiley Cash, author of A Land More Kind Than Home

-“A sweeping, richly detailed intellectual and political history of America from the 1920s to the 1980s, an absorbing narrative based on impressive scholarship.” – From the Editor’s Desk of Kirkus Book Reviews (Starred Review) Read the full review.
+“A sweeping, richly detailed intellectual and political history of America from the 1920s to the 1980s, an absorbing narrative based on impressive scholarship.” – From the Editor’s Desk of Kirkus Book Reviews (Starred Review), May 2019 Read the full review.

-“This excellent triple biography . . . opens a fascinating window on America’s social and intellectual history.” – Publishers Weekly (Starred, Boxed Review) Read the full review.
+“This excellent triple biography . . . opens a fascinating window on America’s social and intellectual history.” – Publishers Weekly (Starred, Boxed Review), May 2019 Read the full review.